-Victoria was appointed Consultant Paediatrician in Oxford in 2017 and currently works for the Community Paediatrics team in South Oxfordshire and for the Oxford Mitochondrial Disease Service with Professor Jo Poulton.
-Victoria strives to increase awareness of mitochondrial disease amongst clinicians in order to identify and diagnose children earlier allowing specialist management and genetic counselling to be instituted appropriately.
+Victoria became the Clinical Lead for the NHS Highly Specialised Service for Rare Mitochondrial Disorders in Oxford in September 2019.
+Victoria has an interest in education and strives to increase awareness of mitochondrial disease amongst clinicians in order to identify and diagnose children earlier, allowing specialist management and genetic counselling to be instituted appropriately.